Scholar Sign Up

 Faculty Guides provide active mentorship within a student’s area of discipline, and mentor students through all aspects of the research/scholarly activity process, including: Design of activities, nurturing proper techniques, data collection and analysis, reporting, publication and presentation of research findings.

-You do NOT have to sign up based on your major – area of interest is encouraged as a choice as well!!
+You do NOT have to sign up based on your major.
+Areas of interest are encouraged as well!

-Selection will begin on a rolling bases…deadline to apply to a MURALS fys Academy is September 6th NOON
+Placements begin on a rolling basis beginning August 1, 2023.
+The deadline to apply to a MURALS FYS Academy is September 1, 2023 at 12:00pm (noon).

 College of Agriculture Sciences